*Clicca qui per trovare la versione italiana di questo documento – The Rush Way Bantam Division (ITALIA).

 Player Position: Rush believes that under the age of 14, every player should have the opportunity to experience all positions on the field.
 Players should not be stereotyped into specific positions because of speed, size or other qualities, but should experience the emotion and functions of all positions on the field.
 These experiences allow them to advance their soccer knowledge, raise their technical ability, and gives them opportunities to think as a field player, all of which raise the level of their position-specific demands.

-Substitutions: Regardless of the state of the game, all players should come off the field at the center line and exchange courtesy with their replacement.
+Substitutions: Regardless of the state of the game, all players should come off the field and exchange courtesy with their replacement (when possible).
 This will promote team spirit and give confidence to the players entering the field.

 Pre-game / Warm Up Routines: For this age group, the Rush Way suggestion is to take the warm up opportunity to review a concept trained during the week on a quick activity.
 Promote the excitement of playing, and remember that kids at this age don’t need any type of warm up from a biological point of view, so routines like stretching are not needed.

-During the Match: Games are a great coaching opportunity, but caution, don’t over do it, always respect the 4:1 coaching approach, and make most of your comments when off the ball and preferably in natural stoppages.
+During the Match: Games are a great coaching opportunity, but caution, don’t over do it.
+Make sure your coaching is positive and builds confidence, like stated in the Rush Blue Thread, and make most of your comments when off the ball and preferably in natural stoppages.

-Post Game: Once again, the Rush Way expects our comments to apply the 4:1 comments.
+Post Game: Once again, the Rush Way is to coach positively, encourage players, and build confidence.
 Take the opportunity to promote core values like Humility & Respect when winning, and Tenacity when losing.

 Greeting: Players are expected to greet the staff with a handshake for all local, national and international staff.
 The Rush staff across the country expect their players to shake their coaches hand each time they meet.
 Why?… Respect, build social skills, break down barriers, learn culturally accepted behavior, the list goes on.

 Team Photos: The Rush has a certain style of their pictures, learn it and apply it.
-Take a photo of your rotating starting 7 (4 in the back, 3 in the front), and a whole team picture to promote Unity.
+Take a photo of your rotating starting seven (four in the back, three in the front), and a whole team picture to promote Unity.

 Player First, Team Second: Similar to the European youth club structure, Rush encourages the player to be first before his or her individual team.
 This enables players to be comfortable playing on teams that are in line with their ability regardless of age but based on performance in training and game days.
 Players are encouraged to train with higher level teams to accelerate their development.